BobbyDusk/dance-labyrinth/README.md

 - No queue.
 Just have an index of the first relevant arrow.
 Then, go through the arrows until you've reached an arrow that is not yet relevant
 - Have a polling system that is independant of the rendering loop.
 Then graphics might render at 60 pfs, but the inputs are actually checked at 120 or 240 fps.
 - Open source fps display.
+- maybe combine with bomberman gameplay?
+- add (skeletal) animated figure in middle of screen that dances when doing well